awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Max value: 100

 **FraudRiskScoreVoiceSpoofing**
-The detection of fraudsters in a watchlist score for Voice Spoofing, TTS, Audio Replay categories\.
+The fraud risk score based on Voice Spoofing, such as playback of audio from Text\-to\-Speech systems recorded audio\.
 Type: Integer
 Length: 3

-**FraudRiskScoreSyntheticSpeech**
+**FraudRiskScoreSyntheticSpeech \(unused\)**
-The detection of fraudsters in a watchlist score for Synthetic speech using TTS\.
+This field is unused\.
+This score is presented as a combined risk score for Voice Spoofing\.
 Type: Integer
 Length: 3